gopherdata/resources/community/README.md

 # Community Resources

-There are a lot of great Go and data-science related articles, tutorials, videos, etc. out there (too many to list here).
-However, this attempts to be a curated repository of some useful reading and resources related to doing data science with Go.
+The Go data science community is committed to being welcoming and helpful, and we would love you to get involved.
+This attempts to be a curated list of current events, discussion outlets, blogs, etc. related to doing data science with Go.

 ## Discussion